UK Law Dissertation Guide: Research and Writing UK Law Dissertation Guide: Research and Writing

 Most law dissertations are doctrinal.
 You're analysing what the law is, based on cases and legislation.
 You're examining legal doctrine.

 Some law dissertations are socio-legal.
-You're examining how law operates in practice.
+You're examining how law operates in practise.
 You might interview lawyers about how they approach particular issues.
 You might examine court records to see how courts actually apply law.
 You're combining legal analysis with empirical investigation.

 Doctrinal research is more common for dissertations.
 It focuses purely on legal analysis.
 Socio-legal research is valid but requires additional methodology, you're conducting social science research alongside legal analysis.